eclipse-rdf4j/rdf4j/.github/CONTRIBUTING.md

 # How to contribute

 So you want to help out making RDF4J better.
-Great!
+That's great!
 Here's some things you need to know and do before you dive in.

 **Table of Contents**